expectedparrot/edsl/docs/index.rst

 EDSL Docs
 =========

-This page contains documentation, tutorials and demo notebooks for the __Expected Parrot Domain-Specific Language (EDSL)__ library, an open-source Python package for conducting AI-powered research.
+This page contains documentation, tutorials and demo notebooks for the <b><i>Expected Parrot Domain-Specific Language</i></b> (EDSL) library, an open-source Python package for conducting AI-powered research.
 The contents are organized into the following sections:

 Introduction